 The foregoing quark models completely specify the quantum numbers of 𝘽–mesons.
 The charge, angular momentum, baryon-number, lepton-number and strangeness are all correct.
 These models also produce accurate calculated values for the lifetime, width and mass.
 Results that fall outside of experimental uncertainty are noted with an X in all tables.
 There are just a handful of these errors from among hundreds of particles.

-The quark coefficients of a particle’s core show more clearly how excited 𝘽–mesons are built-up over blocks of the same baryonic quarks.
+Fixing attention on the core shows more clearly how excited 𝘽–mesons are built-up over blocks of the same baryonic quarks.
 The mass depends on not .
 So is unchanged by any variation in the field of pairs.
 A particle’s rest mass is completely determined by its core quarks.

 Experimentally observed values are taken from this reference .